SierraCollegeCEC/sccec_sparkfun_avc/prototype/TDD.md

-of the code written, the author of some of the initial tooling and the telemetry system for easier testing and remote configurability, the one who proposed using bezier curves, pid controllers, and kalman filters, and an invaluable resource due to his decade long experience in professional software development.
+of the code written, the author of some of the initial tooling and the telemetry system for easier testing and remote configurability, the one who proposed using bezier curves, pid controllers, and kalman filters, and an invaluable resource due to his decade of experience in professional software development.

 [Alex Norell](https://github.com/AlexNorell/) is
-responsible for the selection and purchase of the majority of the hardware, the writing the sensors subsystem, the assembly of the vehicle itself, and the progenitor of this entire project.
-His sheer knowledge of computer hardware was indispensable throughout this project.
+responsible for the selection and purchase of the majority of the hardware, the writing of the sensors subsystem, the assembly of the vehicle itself, and the progenitor of this entire project.
+His sheer knowledge of computer hardware components and low level design was indispensable throughout this project.

-[Kristoffer Semelka](https://github.com/soderstroff/) is responsible for the navigation subsystem, the bezier curve implementation, the Kalman filter equations specific to this project, and the writing of this technical design document.
+[Kristoffer Semelka](https://github.com/soderstroff/) is responsible for the navigation subsystem, the bezier curve implementation, the Kalman filter equations specific to this project and their specific implementation, and the writing of this documentation.

-### License
+## License
 The MIT License (MIT)

 Copyright (c) 2014 James Smith, Alex Norell, Kristoffer Semelka